zhoukev/DEcovid/README.md

 ## Visualization - deCovid

-The data was processed in Python in order to combine daily data into cumulative case and death counts.
+The data was processed in Python with ```pandas``` in order to combine daily data into cumulative case and death counts.
 Then, using ```plotly```, heatmaps were created for cumulative and daily positive case and death counts.

 ![cumulative positive](/cumuPositive.png?raw=true)
 ![cumulative deaths](/cumuDeaths.png?raw=true)